Revision Date: [11/09/2018]

-37. Your responsibility: You are responsible for safeguarding your Card against loss, damage, and theft, and ensuring that your Card is not used by any person without your permission.
+- Your responsibility: You are responsible for safeguarding your Card against loss, damage, and theft, and ensuring that your Card is not used by any person without your permission.
 Transport Service Providers accepting your Card for payment for transport services shall have no obligation to prevent the use of a lost or stolen Card by a person.
-We will also have no obligation to cancel any lost or stolen Card (whether Card is registered or otherwise) or to transfer the Stored Value or Travel Pass on that lost or stolen Card to a replacement Card, unless notified in accordance with section 41 and 42.
+We will also have no obligation to cancel any lost or stolen Card (whether Card is registered or otherwise) or to transfer the Stored Value or Travel Pass on that lost or stolen Card to a replacement Card.

 (a) bent, scratched, folded, snapped, torn, delaminated, chipped, cut, cracked, punctured, crushed, or smashed;

 (b) melted, burnt, frozen, or exposed to any other extreme temperature;